softwaremill/sttp/docs/responses/body.md

 ### Blocking streaming (InputStream)

 Some backends on the JVM support receiving the response body as a `java.io.InputStream`.
-This is possible either using the safe `asInputStream(f)` specification, where the entire stream has to be consumed by the provided `f` function, and is then closed by sttp client.
+This is possible either using the safe `asInputStream(f)` description, where the entire stream has to be consumed by the provided `f` function, and is then closed by sttp client.
 Alternatively, there's `asInputStreamUnsafe`, which returns the stream directly to the user, who is then responsible for closing it.

-`InputStream`s have two major limitations.
+`InputStream`s have two limitations.
 First, they operate on the relatively low `byte`-level.
 The consumer is responsible for any decoding, chunking etc. Moreover, all `InputStream` operations are blocking, hence using them in a non-virtual-threads environment may severely limit performance.
 If you're using a functional effect system, see below on how to use non-blocking streams instead.

 ### Non-blocking streaming

-If the backend used supports non-blocking streaming (see "Supported stream type" in the [backends summary](../backends/summary.md)), it's possible to receive responses as a stream.
+If the backend used supports non-blocking, asynchronous streaming (see "Supported stream type" in the [backends summary](../backends/summary.md)), it's possible to receive responses as a stream.
 This can be described using the following methods:

 ```scala mdoc:compile-only
 import sttp.capabilities.{Effect, Streams}